webiny/docs.webiny.com/docs/other/guides/how-to-create-scaffolding-templates.md

 ---

 ### Introduction
-As discussed in [Scaffolding](/docs/get-started/scaffolding), it is possible to save yourself a lot of time by using one of the default Scaffolding Templates.
+As discussed in [Scaffolding](/docs/get-started/scaffolding), you can save a lot of time by using Scaffolding Templates.

-The great news are that you may also write your own templates!
+The great thing is that you may also write your own templates!
 In this article we will go in depth about it.

 ### Writing your first Scaffolding Template
-We use `node modules` for all of our templates.
+Webiny CLI loads templates that are available as dependencies of your project.
+Under the hood, we use "yarn list" to find the available template packages.

 You should create a new package whose name follows the following pattern: `webiny-cli-scaffold-*`.

 For example, valid names could be:
 * webiny-cli-scaffold-append-unicorns
 * webiny-cli-scaffold-add-delicious-donuts-to-my-site

-Next, your package must export an array of [Plugins](/docs/deep-dive/plugins-crash-course) (a single Plugin is just as fine).
+Next, your package must export an array of [Plugins](/docs/deep-dive/plugins-crash-course) (you can also export a single plugin).
 Your Plugins must follow the object structure below:
 ```
 {
     name: String,           // Plugin info